Interviewing Your Pediatrician!

 I was surprised to find out that I was getting billed by the minute and by each person seeing my daughter at each sick visit.
 Meaning I was charged for the nurse assistant that escorted us to our room and took my daughter’s vitals, and made notes in my daughter’s file.
 Yes, that brief 5 minutes was a charge!
 Then I had to wait another 10-sometimes 20 minutes for the LPN, or doctor whoever was available to see us, which of course, I was billed for that time as well.

 Aside from long wait times, not having control of which doctor my daughter was seeing, and the way this practice did their billing was the final straw for my daughter’s first pediatrician.
 My daughter’s new pediatrician is very prompt, responsive, and as far as billing, they are very straightforward.
 So now when she is sick, I just pay a co-pay at the time of the visit.
 With my first pediatrician, I would pay a co-pay and then get an additional bill in the mail of what was not covered by insurance.
-It was very confusing, expensive, and I felt outrageous.
+Basically, it was very confusing, expensive, and I felt outrageous.
 Finally, I am so much happier and more confident of the care my daughter is receiving with my new pediatrician.

 I hope you found this list of questions for interviewing your pediatrician helpful.
 Would you like a printable checklist of these questions?
 Become a subscriber, and get access to the checklist I have prepared in my FREE mom resource library!